Fastvue

 Real-world example: How Fastvue helped a US company defend against hacking attempts with real-time alerts and reports

 One of Fastvue's US customers faced persistent hacking attempts targeting their Active Directory Federation Services (ADFS) system—a critical component of their network infrastructure.
-By employing Fastvue Reporter, the company’s IT team was able to quickly identify and block suspicious IP addresses attempting to exploit vulnerabilities — something they were struggling to do with their firewall’s native reporting capabilities.
-Fastvue's real-time alerts and comprehensive internet usage reports facilitated:
+By using Fastvue Reporter, the company’s IT team was able to quickly identify and block suspicious IP addresses attempting to exploit vulnerabilities — something they had struggled to do with their firewall’s native reporting capabilities.
+Fastvue's real-time alerts and comprehensive internet usage reports helped:

-• Tracking of malicious activity back to specific IP addresses.
+• Track malicious activity back to specific IP addresses.

-• Proactive strengthening of their firewall rules to prevent future attacks.
+• Proactively strengthen their firewall rules to prevent future attacks.

 Employee monitoring for productivity and wellbeing